xuankimtran/docs-1/pages/katalon-analytics/docs/getting-started.md

 * **Team**: You can view here the teams you have access to.

-     Select a relevant team and you can start working on its Dashboard, Projects, Agents, and Users.
+     Select a team to start working on its Dashboard, Projects, Agents, and Users.

 * **Project**: You can view here all projects managed by the team you belong to.